 Because they start quickly and bill by the second, an environment based exclusively on Azure Container Instances offers the fastest way to get started and to deal with highly variable workloads.

 Combination of container instances and containers in Virtual Machines

 For long-running, stable workloads, orchestrating containers in a cluster of dedicated virtual machines is typically cheaper than running the same containers with Azure Container Instances.
 However, container instances offer a great solution for quickly expanding and contracting your overall capacity to deal with unexpected or short-lived spikes in usage.

 Rather than scaling out the number of virtual machines in your cluster, then deploying additional containers onto those machines, the orchestrator can simply schedule the additional containers in Azure Container Instances, and delete them when they're no longer needed.

-Sample implementation: Virtual Kubelet for Kubernetes
+Sample implementation: virtual nodes for Azure Kubernetes Service (AKS)

 Create your first container with Azure Container Instances using the quickstart guide.